-- Meanwhile, in a large mixing bowl, whisk the flax egg made before with water, coconut sugar, and vanilla extract.
+- Meanwhile, in a large mixing bowl, whisk the flax egg, coconut sugar, almond milk, and vanilla extract.

 - Remove the chocolate mixture from the heat and pour it into the previous ingredients.
 Whisk until well combined.
 The chocolate mixture will thicken as it gets mixed with the flaxseed egg, and that's normal.